-One-on-one meetingss are the foundational tool for managing individuals.
+One-on-one meetings are the foundational tool for managing individuals.
 And it couldn’t be simpler; they are:

 Everything else is implementation details.